 David was born in Gainesville and grew up in Ellaville, Georgia, where he played center field on the baseball team and recorded stats for the basketball team.
 In college, he played outfield on the intramural softball team.
 Before he joined WBL in 2011, David worked for Newell Rubbermaid, The UPS Store and College & Central Bank of Georgia.

-David lives in Marietta with his wife, Marissa; their daughters, Maggie, Meredith and Vivian; and their dog, Deacon.
+David lives in Marietta with his wife, Marissa and their daughters, Maggie, Meredith and Vivian.

 - Companies & Individuals with Foreign Activities are Affected NOW by